mother-of-all-self-hosting/mash-playbook/docs/services/authelia.md

 - [authentik](authentik.md) - An open-source Identity Provider focused on flexibility and versatility.
 - [Keycloak](keycloak.md) - An open source identity and access management solution
+- [OAuth2-Proxy](oauth2-proxy.md) - A reverse proxy and static file server that provides authentication using OpenID Connect Providers (Google, GitHub, [Authentik](authentik.md), [Keycloak](keycloak.md), and others) to SSO-protect services which do not support SSO natively